Wisconsin's Deer Donation Program

 DEER DONATION PARTNERS PROGRAM

 The DNR is partnering with individuals and organizations to provide convenient deer donation drop-off locations through the Deer Donation Partners Program.
 Partners will donate the cost of a refrigerated trailer to collect and transport donated deer to participating processors.
+Check out the participating processor list under “How to Donate Your Wisconsin Deer” to see if there are any deer drop off sites listed in your county!
 For more information on this new program, contact Sarah Wyrick, assistant wildlife damage specialist.

 MAKE A FINANCIAL DONATION TO THE DEER DONATION PROGRAM